Enalean/tuleap/doc/gitlab.md

 ### Create a GitLab admin account

 Once your GitLab instance is deployed, you can go to `https://gitlab.local`.
-If your first time, you need to enter a password for admin account.

-The account login is `root`.
+The administrator account username is `root`.
+The password can be found in the GitLab container at `/etc/gitlab/initial_root_password`.
 You can log in with this account and manage your GitLab.

 ### Trust Tuleap IP